 Make a day of it

 Plan local daytrips if time and money are tight.
 A trip to the orchard to pick your own apples or pumpkins is ripe for making scrapbook-worthy memories.
+Oftentimes, the orchards are also home to vineyards, farm animals and food trucks, making the experience extra fun.

 Live in an area of the country where fall foliage is vibrant?
 Take a day trip and check it out.
 Local pizza farms are popping up throughout the country as well.
 This farm-to-table experience culminates in a delicious pizza — what’s not to love?